 One of the biggest challenges of managing remote employees is replicating the same feelings of community and belonging that can exist in physical office workplaces.

-Some of the best employee feedback I’ve received was from a casual conversation over coffee or during a walk outside.
+Some of the best employee feedback I’ve ever received has stemmed from a casual coffee chat or walk outside.

-Remote work also makes culture-building activities like events and celebrations more challenging.
-These are extremely important parts of fostering a strong sense of community and belonging within your organization.
+Remote work also makes culture-building activities like events and celebrations more challenging, especially if you've chosen to outsource your HR function.
+These events are extremely important parts of fostering a strong sense of community and belonging within your organization.

 Related read: 10 Best Virtual Event Platforms for Digital Engagement